radare/lum/README.md

 Repositories
 ------------
+Lum packages can be found in zip files or in remote servers stored into repositories.
-A repository is just an URL pointing to a JSON file containing the packages information.
+A repository is just an URL pointing to a JSON file containing the package retrival information.
 	echo REPOS=http://lolcathost.org/lum/pancake >> ~/.lum/config

 	lum -S       # fetch repositories into ~/.lum/db